jules2689/trudeau/trudeau/2020-04-19/post_news.md

 I'll bring in the cbc's David  a couple of points I would make,  from listening to the Prime Minister.
 There is no one, not any party that is asking for all m.
 Performs to return tomorrow.
-So, that just in case people got that impression. and there is nothing that would require all 338 MP's to come to Ottawa tomorrow.
+So, that just in case people got that impression. and there is nothing that would require all 338 M.P.s to come  ottawa tomorrow.
-They could continue to do their parliamentary work in their ridings if they chose not to come.
+They could continue to do their parliamentary work in  ridings if they chose not to come.
 But further to that, as they were speaking, the n.
 D.p.
-Made clear that no matter what happens tomorrow there will only be three of the MPs  tomorrow.
+Made clear that no matter what happens tomorrow there will only be three of the M.P.s here tomorrow.
-I don't want people to go away with the impression that they will suddenly, if there is no deal, be 338 MPs  the house of commons.
+I don't want people to go away with the impression that they will suddenly, if there is no deal, be 338 M.P.s in the house of commons.
 That's the image that he left with people and that is the wrong impression.